albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Status:** `In-Progress`
     -   **Description:** The synchronous call to the `branch_predictor.predict_future_vector` was blocking the main asyncio event loop, causing the `/primedready` endpoint and other async operations to become unresponsive.
 The call has been wrapped in `asyncio.to_thread` to execute it in a separate thread, resolving the blocking behavior.

+-   **ID:** `CORE-BUG-009`
+    -   **Title:** Partially fix racing conditions on elp0 semaphore.
+    -   **Status:** `In-Progress`
+    -   **Description:** Addressed an issue where racing conditions on the elp0 semaphore could lead to unpredictable behavior and system instability.
+This fix partially mitigates these conditions to improve system reliability.

 ### Refactors

 -   **ID:** `CORE-REFACTOR-007`